mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 5. Add the resolved files `git add .`
 6. Continue the merge `git merge --continue` or `git commit -m "Merge message"`
 7. Remove the new branch `git branch -d new-branch-name`

+## Feature Branch Workflow

+A professional workflow used by teams to manage code changes.
+Involves creating feature branches, uploading them to GitHub, and performing code reviews via pull requests.

+1. Create a feature branch. -> `git checkout -b feature-branch-name`
+2. Developing the Feature -> make commits
+3. Upload the feature branch to GitHub. (all the team members can see our code) -> `git remote add origin <url>` -> `git push origin feature-branch-name`
+4. Create a `pull request`. (do code review)
+   1. Go to your GitHub repository.
+   2. Click on Pull Requests and then New Pull Request .
+   3. Compare new-feature with master.
+   4. Add a description and submit the pull request.
+5. Code Review and Merging (merge happens on GitHub) -> on GitHub click on `pull request` -> `the request` -> `merge pull request` -> `merge pull request` -> `confirm merge`
+   1. Teammates review the code and leave comments if necessary.
+   2. Once approved, merge the pull request into master.
+6. Syncing Local Repository -> `git checkout main` -> `git pull origin main`

+## Merge Conflicts in feature branches workflow (pull request)

+suppose we are working on two different branches and we want to merge them to the main branch.
+If there is a conflict, we have to resolve it in the main branch and not in the feature branch.